 In Atlanta, Kauffman took over as a player-manager for the 1920 season, He resigned with them the following year, but this time he did not serve as the team’s manager.
 The end of the 1921 season was the end of Kauffman’s professional baseball career.

 Note: While researching Kauffman’s life, I found it strange that this odd behavior of abandoning his team happened after his stint in the Majors.
 Kauffman, who was well-liked and respected by his team mates, never displayed this type of behavior when he played for the Elmira and York teams.
 In the pre-Major League appearance, his teammates saw him as a loyal and dedicated member of the team.
-Without knowing it for sure, I wonder how much his fractured wrist and being let go by St. Louis played a part in this odd behavior of as a part of the Nashville Volunteers.
+Without knowing it for sure, I wonder how much his fractured wrist and being let go by St. Louis played a part in this odd behavior.

 After leaving baseball altogether, Kauffman returned to central Pennsylvania and settled with his wife in Mifflinburg.
 There he became the Eastern Pennsylvania sales representative for Shellarbarger Mills of Salina, Kansas.
 He continued to promote baseball the remainder of his life and would often give speeches about playing the sport.

 H. Richard Kauffman was just fifty-eight years old when he passed on April 16, 1948.
 I finished remembering Kauffman’s career before leaving him resting a short distance off Route 15 as I turned my attention to others buried within the borders of Lewisburg’s Cemetery.

 2 thoughts on “Richard Kauffman’s Bizarre Baseball Behavior”